 Palos Park home prices are not only among the most expensive in Illinois, but Palos Park real estate also consistently ranks among the most expensive in America.

 Unlike some villages, Palos Park isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Palos Park are a mix of both white- and blue-collar jobs.
 Overall, Palos Park is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Palos Park who work in management occupations (14.15%), healthcare (13.11%), and office and administrative support (11.99%).

 Of important note, Palos Park is also a village of artists.
 Palos Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Palos Park’s character.

 Also of interest is that Palos Park has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Palos Park is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Arabic and Other Indo-European.